GravJump

 02

-The type of land matters — improved lots (with utilities and road access) are easier to finance than raw, undeveloped acreage.
+The type of land matters enormously: improved lots (utilities, road access, zoning in place) are easier and cheaper to finance than raw, undeveloped acreage.

 03